grpc/proposal/A55-xds-stateful-session-affinity.md

 This design specifies a mechanism to implement session affinity where backend services maintain a local state per "session" and RPCs of a session are always routed to the same backend (as long as it is in a valid state) that is assigned to that session.
+The valid state for a backend typically includes the [`HEALTHY` and `DRAINING` states][eds-health-status] with special semantics for the `DRAINING` state.
 This specification is based on and is compatible with [stateful session persistence][envoy-ssp] that is implemented in Envoy.
 See Envoy PRs [17848][], [18207][].